 Webhook endpoints receive a JSON-formatted payload containing the following fields: https://integrations.qualifio.com/schemas/webhook/v2/index.html

 Don’t forget you can create mapping variables and link them to your questions, form fields and opt-ins in order to easily retrieve the different values in the webhook payload.

 Testing webhooks: helpful tips

 It’s often helpful to test webhooks.
 Though we don’t offer a native feature for testing webhooks, there are a variety of free services that you can use to send and view webhook requests.
 One we like is webhook.site.
-You can get an endpoint there, configure Qualifio to send webhooks to that URL, then review the full request.
+You can get an endpoint there, configure Qualifio to send webhooks to that URL, and then review the full request.

 Additional information & troubleshooting

 Ok, everything is set up.
 What could possibly go wrong?

 - Webhook settings can be cached for up to five minutes.
 When making changes to the webhook URL, authentication credentials, or other settings, it may take up to five minutes to see your changes go into effect.

 - We send you one notification per request.
 So, when a lot of participations have occurred within a short period of time, keep in mind that all those events might delay the push of your data.
 We do not guarantee that you get these notifications in real time.